publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptI/m__us_usc_t8_s1154.md

  __Amendment of Section__

     For termination of amendment by section 563 of Pub.
-L. 113—6, see Effective and Termination Dates of 2013 Amendment note below.
+L. 113—6, See Effective and Termination Dates of 2013 Amendment note below.

  __References in Text__